-The AIA Trust white paper, The A-B-C’s of E-Data, offers an analysis of federal discovery rules and relevant cases aimed at helping the architect to identify and manage electronically-stored data in one’s firm to be able to preserve and produce it for any required discovery.
-Few companies have written policies outlining how electronic data will be retained, disseminated, destroyed or even created – due primarily to a general lack of awareness about the issues it raises.
+This risk report offers an analysis of federal discovery rules and relevant cases aimed at helping the architect to identify and manage electronically-stored data in one’s firm to be able to preserve and produce it for any required discovery.
+Few companies have written policies outlining how electronic data will be retained, disseminated, destroyed or even created–due primarily to a general lack of awareness about the issues it raises.
 Disclosure issues of hidden data are identified with suggestions on establishing and managing an effective information management system including how to find vendors to assist with metadata management and sample document retention policies.

 It is also noted that the cost of information retrieval from backup tapes can be astronomical depending on the size of the company and how it utilizes and stores various electronic documents.
 Generally, each party bears its own cost of discovery; however, courts have some cost-shifting considerations as outlined in a seven-factor test.
 The cost of discovery for third parties that are not parties to litigation are less burdensome.